capjamesg/awsnap.js/README.md

 1. Click your fingers then say a word or phrase featured in a link to open the link in an `iframe`.
 2. Clap your hands and an emoji will appear above the default list of links.

+## Inspiration 🌟

+This project was inspired by [Charlie Gerard's 2023 Beyond Tellerrand talk](https://beyondtellerrand.com/events/berlin-2023/speakers) and [Ana Rodrigues' State of the Browser 2023 talk](https://2023.stateofthebrowser.com/speaker/ana-rodrigues/)

 ## License

 This project is licensed under an [MIT license](LICENSE).